 - Time Earnings – Time-saving is a key reason why we adopt any new tech, but look at it again and ask instead, am I having a good time using this?

 - Culture & Tradition – Technology is encouraging us to live our and other cultures by sharing, exploring & encouraging.
-A tech which promotes values and cultures is a real winner.
+A tech which promotes values and customs is a real winner.
 There are some products which make a part of our culture but vanish in the modern lifestyle.
-A subtle example is losing the grandeur of Fire places; they have been blocked, sealed, decorated or completely removed from our homes.
+A subtle example is losing the grandeur of Fireplaces; they have been blocked, sealed, decorated or wholly removed from our homes.
 Some people use it occasionally like an antiquity, trying to keep it alive.

-- Family Bonding– Technology is powerful; if not used properly it can do the reverse of what it is made for.
+- Family Bonding– Technology is robust; if not used correctly it can do the reverse of what it is made for.
 It has the power to bring you close or take you away from family and friends; it depends on you.
-Look at age old TV, initially it brought people together to the living room watching common content and igniting discussions and engagements,(it was not a conscious), then TV moved to personal rooms, creating walls amongst family members, and then again it came back to the Living Room (this time it was a conscious decision).
+Look at age-old TV, initially it brought people together to the living room watching common content and igniting discussions and engagements,(it was not a conscious), then TV moved to personal rooms, creating walls amongst family members, and then again it came back to the Living Room (this time it was a conscious decision).
 Think!!
 How are you using Mobile Phones when you are at home, with family?

 - Adaptability Do you have to stretch too far to adopt a new product, if yes why you do this?
-Before buying a new product, you can evaluate it by taking a trial, a demo or seek inputs of an early adopter friend.
-Look at products like Nest & Alexa, they are really well defined, you can understand their experience with a simple demo and make a decision fast, but if it’s a complex product like a digital home control system, you need to dig in.
+Before buying a new product, you can evaluate it by taking a trial, a demo or seek inputs from an early adopter friend.
+Look at products like Nest & Alexa; they are well defined, you can understand their experience with a simple demo and make a decision fast, but if it’s a complicated product like a digital home control system, you need to dig in.
 So before you make a purchase decision, check it’s adaptability.

 - Wellness & Spirituality –A product which takes you away from you, the freedom of your thoughts; drives you away from simple natural actions, and where you just cannot fit as an individual naturally, is not for you, even with the five-star rating.
 Digital Curtain system is not for me, as I love the pleasure of having flexibility and movement.

-I leave you with a question, is it necessary to use a technology, just because it’s available?
+I leave you with a question, is it necessary to use technology, just because it’s available?